-After years of making college tuition payments, parents of newly minted college grads may find themselves facing another test this summer: Helping their kis find a New York City apartment.
+After years of helping with college tuition, parents of recent grads may find themselves facing another test this summer: Helping their kids find a New York City apartment.

-We've already covered the basic of buying an apartment for your grown kid; today, BrickUnderground offers some tips on renting one.
+We've already covered the basic of buying an apartment for your grown kid.
+Now here are some tips on renting one.
 Here's what you need to know:

-Due to the high price of NYC real estate, an apartment suitable for roommates--a.k.a. "shares"--will not necessarily have a 1-to-1 ratio of bedrooms to humans.
-Doubling, tripling, and quadrupuling up and in many cases subdividing space (more on that below) is the name of the game here.
+Due to the high price of New York real estate, an apartment suitable for roommates will not necessarily have a 1-to-1 ratio of bedrooms to humans.
+Doubling, tripling, and quadrupling up, and in many cases subdividing space is the name of the game here.

-However, not all buildings are "flex-friendly."
-Some landlords and management companies don't want the extra wear and tear on the apartment and--when repeated on a widespread scale--on the building itself that occurs when four adults share a space meant for one or two.
+However, not all buildings are what real estate brokers call "flex-friendly," that is, amenable to subdividing.
+Some landlords and management companies don't want the extra wear and tear on the apartment and—when repeated on a widespread scale—on the building that occurs when four adults share a space meant for one or two.
 Others are wary of their building taking on a post-college dorm atmosphere.

 Neighborhood-wise, if you're looking in Manhattan, the areas of Murray Hill and the Financial District have many share-friendly buildings.
-(See also 10 of the Best NYC Neighborhoods for Recent College Grads.)
+(See also our list of the 10 of the Best NYC Neighborhoods for Recent College Grads.)

 Splitting up an apartment

-These days, permission to install temporary walls--long used to subdivide a pricey apartment into bite-sized pieces--is harder to obtain from the Buildings Department and landlords following the deaths of two Bronx firefighters who responded to a fire in an apartment with illegal temporary walls.
+These days, permission to install temporary walls is harder to obtain from the Buildings Department and landlords, following the deaths of two Bronx firefighters responding to a fire in an apartment with illegal temporary walls.

-If your child is planning to live with a roommate, he or she should sign a notarized agreement with the person whose name is on the lease.
-These agreements are legally binding and can be used in small claims court in a worst case scenario.
+If your kid is planning to live with a roommate, he or she should sign a notarized agreement with the person whose name is on the lease, stipulating the rent and bill share breakdown as well as, in some cases, housekeeping responsibilities.
+You can see an example of such a contract here.
+These agreements are legally binding and can be used in small claims court in a worst-case scenario.

-"A sublessee or a roommate should certainly have a written agreement, and the primary tenant should should make sure he or she either witnesses the other person signing it or has the agreement 'acknowledged' by a notary so the agreement can be used in court, " says real estate attorney Steve Wagner of Wagner Berkow.
+"A sub-lessee or a roommate should certainly have a written agreement, and the primary tenant should should make sure he or she either witnesses the other person signing it or has the agreement 'acknowledged' by a notary so the agreement can be used in court," says real estate attorney Steve Wagner of the firm Wagner Berkow (a Brick Underground sponsor).

 How to save money

-One of the biggest places to save is by reducing or avoiding a broker's fee, which traditionally amounts to 12-15% of a year's rent.
+One of the biggest places to save is by reducing or avoiding a broker's fee, which traditionally amounts to 12-15 percent of a year's rent.

 Summer is the most difficult time of year to find fee-less or "no fee" apartment, but it's not impossible.

 You can also look for a "low fee" apartment.
-On rental search site Naked Apartments, for instance, you can search for "low fee" apartments only, which pulls up no-fee listings as well as apartments with broker's fees of 0-9%.
+On the rental search site Naked Apartments, for instance, you can search for "low fee" apartments only, which pulls up no-fee listings as well as apartments with broker's fees of 0-9 percent.
 Or you can find a a broker who charges a lower-than-normal fee.
-BrickUndergrounders can take advantage of the corporate rates--typically around 10% of a year's rent--offered by our partner TripleMint, an upstart, tech-savvy brokerage founded by a pair of young Yale grads inspired by the dismal and expensive rental experiences of their classmates and colleagues.

 The guarantor game

-If your child doesn't earn an annual income of 40-45 times the monthly rent, they'll likely have to put down a hefty deposit (often in the 4-6 month range)--or you'll need to act as a guarantor, providing documentation that your annual salary is 80 times the apartment’s monthly rent, which works out to around $120,000 for a (cheap!) $1,500 per month Manhattan studio.
+If your kid doesn't earn an annual income of 40-45 times the monthly rent, she'll likely have to put down a hefty deposit (often in the 4-6 month range), or you'll need to act as a guarantor, providing documentation that your annual salary is 80 times the apartment’s monthly rent, which works out to around $160,000 for a (cheap!) $2,000 per month Manhattan studio.

-If that's not very appetizing, or if you don't earn enough to meet the requirements or simply don't want to complete the intrusive application process, many landlords will accept Insurent Lease Guaranty--an institutional guarantor that can act as a guarantor for a fee of around 80 to 110 percent of a month's rent.
+If that's not very appetizing, you don't earn enough to meet the requirements, or you simply don't want to complete the intrusive application process, many landlords will accept Insurent Lease Guaranty (a Brick Underground sponsor), a company that can act as a guarantor for a fee of around 80 to 110 percent of a month's rent.

 Timing it right